New York Notice for Victims of Domestic Violence

 • Using as an underwriting criterion the fact that a person is or has been a victim of domestic violence.

-If you are a policyholder, claimant, or their legal representative, and want to notify us of your domestic violence protective order, contact our Corporate Communications Department in writing using one of the options below.
-Please include an alternate address, telephone number, and/or other reasonable methods of contact in the request.
+If you are a policyholder, claimant, or their legal representative, and want to notify us of your domestic violence protective order or request to designate an alternative mailing address, phone number, or contact method to receive claim-related information, contact our Corporate Communications Department in writing using one of the options below.
+Please include an alternate address, telephone number, and/or other reasonable contact methods in the request.
+In addition, please include a statement that disclosure of all or part of the claim-related information to which the request pertains could endanger you (or your client) or your child.

 Email: